jmarcosdias/wonderful/README.md

         }
     }

-A future version of this game is planned to accomodate different dictionaries.
+A future version of this game is planned to accommodate different dictionaries.

 In this future version, the structure of the game settings will be as shown below.